django-bridge/django-bridge/README.md

 # Django Render

-Django Render is a library for building Django applications with modern frontend frameworks.
+Django Render is a simple and ready-to-use framework for building SaaS and internal applications with Django and React.

 Visit [django-render.org](https://django-render.org) for more information